 What do millennials care about?

-Another method of harnessing social media a DMO could consider, is hiring an agency to create personas to be used in social media content creation.
+Another method of harnessing social media a DMO could consider is hiring an agency to create personas to be used in social media content creation.
 A persona is defined as the way a person behaves, talks or thinks that characterizes the individual.
-Think “Foodie Fran,” “History Enthusiast Hank,” “Nightlife Junkie Jane,” etc. Naming the individual and defining their age and interests helps with content generation for social media.
-Personas help the social media manager personalize content which in turn creates authenticity that will resonate with a millennial.
+Think “Foodie Fran,” “History Enthusiast Hank,” “Nightlife Ned,” etc. Naming the individual and defining their age and interests helps with content generation for social media.
+Personas help the social media manager personalize content which in turn creates an authenticity that will resonate with a millennial.
 Personas also lead the content creator to think about a call to action (CTA) that the person can click to find out more.
 Clicking the CTA leads to conversions.

 What are millennial social habits?

 Facebook is still the number one choice for social platforms among millennials with 84% of them following brands on Facebook.
 But Snapchat and Instagram are not far behind and TikTok usage is growing as well.
 And since they are more image-focused, they are definitely worth integrating into your social strategy.

 After you have considered millennial interests and habits, look at channels that you either have or are considering creating and develop a content marketing strategy overlapping your channels, millennial habits and desired experiences that will create exposure, engagement and create conversions.